-Water, plumbing and bathroom fittings
+Water, plumbing an d bathroom fittings

 Repair category 1

 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
 No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
 Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
 Sanitary fittings appear serviceable however surround seals, tiling and finishes should be checked and maintained watertight.
 We were unable to view concealed areas below sanitary fittings and cannot confirm they are free from damp or other defects.

-Heating and hot wa ter Repair category 2 Notes Due to the age of the boiler upgrading should be ensivaged.
-It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
+Heating and h not water Repair category 2 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
+Sections of older radiator and piping within.
+It is understood that the drainage to the boiler is to be fixed and a new radiator installed in the third bedroom.